GIXLabs/SAndC/Lab3/README.md

 Figure 1: Delay Circuit with BJT.
 As shown above is the LED lit or not?
 What happens if you press and hold the button?

-Parts Needed
--	Resistors: 220, 1000
--	Capacitor: 1000uF,  >= 10V rating
--	On/Off SPDT switch
-Equipment:
-- Power supply
-- Fluke DMM
-- Oscilloscope with probes

 ## Part 1: Basic LED Circuit

 Build the circuit below using the values shown in the image.
 Note: this is a simplification of the circuit in Figure 1.
 Keep in mind that LEDs are polarized, which means they only work properly when hooked up in the right orientation.
 The positive side has a longer leg.
 Sometimes those legs get cut, so you can either try each direction and see what works or look for the flat spot on the plastic lens, which marks the ground (negative) side.

 ![Setup 1](assets/setup1.svg)

+**Note:** your breadboard will look different because you will be using jumpers to make the connections rather than small segments of wire used in these images.
+The small wire segments make it easier to see what things are connected for demonstration purposes.
+If you would like your board to look similarly neat, [check out this quick tutorial on making your own jumper wires.](https://youtu.be/ver-Av8vr1Q?t=8)

 1.1 Check your switch.
 As shown in the schematic, the switch (SW) will open the circuit when slid to the right position.
 Does your switch work this way?
 Use the DMM to find out if it is “press-to-open” or “press-to-close” type switch, or Single Pole Double Throw (SPDT) type switch.
+If you put your DMM in resistance mode and press the noise button, it will beep whenever two things are electrically connected.
+Try switching to this mode and touching the probe tips together.
-  - ✏️ take a photo of your switch and report what you measured with DMM, and which type of switch you have.
+  - ✏️ Take a photo of your switch and report what you measured with DMM, and which type of switch you have.

 1.2 Operate your circuit.
 Repeatedly operate your switch and verify that the LED lights up.
-  - ✏️ include a small photo of the lit up LED including the switch position.
+  - ✏️ Include a small photo of the lit up LED including the switch position.
   - ✏️ Use DMM to measure two voltages:
     1.	✏️ across the LED
     2.	✏️ across R4